Tolerating Jupyter’s file format

 In order to make your python code accessible, we wrapped it into encoded javascript strings.
 No need to thank us.

 jupyter file format.
 This is a huge barrier to seamlessly integrating text and notebook-based development practices, and thus impairs the jupyter mission goal of providing an easy on-ramp to data science for users.
-IMO this is one of the larger annoyances of the many in the jupyter system, and it would have been completely avoidable if they had settled on a less awkward textual data format than JSON for the backend storage, like R or julia did.
+I think this is one of the larger annoyances of the many in the jupyter system, and it would have been completely avoidable if they had settled on a less awkward textual data format than JSON for the backend storage, like R or julia did.
 Too late now, I suppose.
-There are various workarounds, ameliorations and so forth, but no one agrees on which to use so I switch between all of them constantly.
+There are various workarounds and ameliorations, but no one agrees which to use, so I switch between them constantly.

-One of the things that breaks is diffing and merging; Things get messy when I try to put them into version control.
+One thing that breaks is diffing and merging; Things get messy when I try to put notebooks into version control.
 In particular, my repository gets very large and my git client may or may not show diffs.
 Oh, and merging using the usual merge tools is likely to break things because merge tools do not know about idiosyncratic JSON-based storage.
 How do we fix that?
 Here are some options.

 I want an interactive workbook that can dynamically execute code and include documentation?

 No problem.
 There are many solutions that are superior to jupyter for this, albeit less hyped.
-One obvious example is knitr, which can support python.
-Lesser known projects like pweave also work fine.
+One obvious example is knitr, which can support Python.
+Lesser known projects like pweave also work fine. marimo is my current favourite.
+VS Code Interactive Python mode is also pretty good.

 There is nothing requiring me to stick to jupyter except that it is mysteriously popular and ubiquitous.

-However, popularity is a strong reason. jupyter is the qwerty of python development, so we are usually stuck with it.
-Here are some alternatives.
+However, popularity is a strong reason. jupyter is the qwerty of Python development, so we are usually stuck with it.
+Here are some methods to version those globs of horrible file cruft more gracefully.

 - A robust, two-way sync between notebooks and source code, which allow you to use your IDE for code navigation or quick edits if desired.…